ImpostorBoy228/youtube_face_search/README.md

 # YouTube Face Search

 This script searches for specific people in YouTube videos within a given date range.
+This project is a unlucky try to win challenge(hide and seek game in youtube) by YouTuber called nowkie

 ## Requirements
 - Python 3.10